 NMFA's budget represents a financial plan, not a legal constraint; therefore, budgetary comparison information is not presented in the financial statements or as required supplementary information.

 Reclassification

-Certain comparative amounts in the statement of revenues, expenses and changes in net position were reclassified to conform to the current year's presentation.
-These reclassifications had no impact on net position.
+Certain comparative amounts in the statement of revenue, expenses and changes in net position and supplemental schedules were reclassified to conform to the current year's presentation.

 3) Cash and Cash Equivalents and Investments